Case Studies

 In her final months, Carol’s speech became incomprehensible.
 She was fidgety, literally pacing back and forth in the house all day, or taking walks outside.
 Her routine became eating, walking, and sleeping.
 She was in her own world.
 When Carol died in 2017, her brain was donated to the Mayo Clinic in Jacksonville, Florida.
 The brain autopsy confirmed svFTD.

 David was born in 1956 and was a hard worker from an early age.
-He began delivering newspapers at the age of 14, drove a semi-trailer truck most of his life, and owned/operated a successful storage container business.
+He began delivering newspapers at 14, drove a semi-trailer truck most of his life, and owned/operated a successful storage container business.
 David could fix anything.
 And he had an incredible sense of direction.

 David began having personality changes in 2010 and divorced his wife in 2012.
 The divorce was unexpected and no one understood why he chose to leave the woman he’d loved and cared for so much.
 He asked his daughter to take control and operate his storage container business in 2012 when he confessed he was getting confused with numbers and just wasn’t as clear headed as he used to be.